Alexander Vertinsky: Early years

-He tried various jobs before starting to earn his living by contributing short stories to the Kievan periodicals.
+He tried various jobs before earning his living by contributing short stories to the Kievan periodicals.
 In 1912 Vertinsky and his sister moved to Moscow, where he failed in his ambition to join Konstantin Stanislavski's Moscow Art Theatre.
 During that time, he became addicted to cocaine, a habit that would claim the life of his sister.
 From 1914 to 1916 he took part in World War I by serving aboard a hospital train organized by the Morozovs.
 He treated only heavily wounded soldiers and dressed a total of 35000 wounds.

 By 1916, Vertinsky started to employ a scenic figure of Pierrot, with powdered face, singing miniature novellas-in-song known as ariettas, or "Pierrot's doleful ditties".
 Each song contained a prologue, exposition, culmination, and a tragic finale.
 The novice performer was christened the "Russian Pierrot", gained renown, became an object of imitation, admiration, vilified in the press and lionized by the audiences.

 Simultaneously with his booming singing career, he played screen bit parts in Aleksandr Khanzhonkov's silent movies.
 From that time stems a lifelong friendship with Ivan Mozzhukhin.
 His famous piece "Vashi paltsy pakhnut ladanom" ("Your Fingers Smell of Frankincense") was dedicated to another film star, Vera Kholodnaya.
 Shortly before the October Revolution Vertinsky devised a stage persona of Black Pierrot and started to tour Russia and Ukraine performing decadent elegies with a touch of cosmopolitan chic, such as "Kokainetka" and Tango "Magnolia" ("V bananovo-limonnom Singapure").
 In the words of the American historian Richard Stites, "Vertinsky bathed his verses in images of palm trees, tropical birds, foreign ports, plush lobbies, ceiling fans, and "daybreak on the pink-tinted sea" — precisely those things which the war-time audience craved for.